drug-design/course/docs/chapters/structure-based-design.md

 ![](https://media.drugdesign.org/course/structure-based-design/2_12_2_1.png){: loading=lazy }
 #### Making a Flexible Molecule More Rigid

-Making a flexible molecule more rigid will lead to enhanced activity if the right conformation is maintained.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/making-flexible-molecule-more-rigid-b86e0912'><i class='fa fa-play' aria-hidden='true'></i></button>Making a flexible molecule more rigid will lead to enhanced activity if the right conformation is maintained.
 *[nce]: New Chemical Entity: a compound not previously described.